Free shipping on purchases of $115 or more in Quebec, curbside pick-up available

 Your order contains frozen products and cannot be delivered by mail like regular orders.
 You can access it directly at Gourmet Sauvage in St-Faustin.

-Please note that all regular orders are shipped by Canada Post everywhere in Canada.
+Please note that all regular product orders are shipped by mail across Canada.

 Continue shopping Proceed to checkout